4 - 5

 Overnight camping opportunities are plentiful for those looking to spend the night under the stars.

-For an experienced runner, this route could easily be completed in a few hours.
+For an experienced hiker or runner, this route could easily be completed in a day.
 Beginning at the Sam's Knob/Black Balsam parking area, you could traverse this figure-8 loop in either direction.

-The popular destinations of Sam's Knob and Black Balsam Knob offer several shorter route options, though this complete figure-8 offers the best of the area's majestic feel.
+The popular destinations of Sam's Knob and Black Balsam Knob offer several shorter day hike options, though this complete figure-8 offers the best of the area's majestic feel.
 Leaving the parking lot, the first stop is Sam's Knob.

 After a short walk, you'll reach a clearing where a spur trail takes you to the summit.

 The climb is quite steep, but unbelievably rewarding.

 The vantage point from the rocky mountaintop offers views in every direction.